physikerwelt/svgtex/README.md

 * png: creates png images using java
 * speech: creates speech output using speech rule engine
 * texvcinfo: displays information regarding the texvc input (experimental)
+* speechOn: default setting for speech output. 'true' is equivalent to the old speakText.

 ## Performance
 The performance tests can be run by executing the [performance.sh](scripts/performance.sh) script.